 This means that you will no longer have to take a note of the non-submissions and type 3/12 AR100 into RPS when it is live.

 This is a new field that will display the data that has been input into COR.
+In this example the student had not submitted 3 out of their assignments.

 An example of the data in COR is below